 Tracey Slaughter (1972-) was born in South Auckland, and lived there until she moved to the Coromandel at age 10.
 She moved back to Auckland to study at the University of Auckland where she gained her Bachelor of Arts, Masters of Arts and then her PhD in 2002.
-Slaughter has worked as a tutor and lecturer of English at Massey University and University of Auckland and she is now a lecturer of Creative Writing at the University of Waikato, a position she has held since 2008.
+Slaughter has worked as a tutor and lecturer of English at Massey University and the University of Auckland and she is now a lecturer of Creative Writing at the University of Waikato, a position she has held since 2008.
 She has been the editor of the University Online Literary Journal, Mayhem, since 2014.
 Slaughter lives in Cambridge with her partner and two teenage sons.

 Slaughter’s first book, her body rises (Random House, 2005) is collection of short stories and poems confronting love, divorce, birth and death.
 Each piece ‘reflects on the evolving body as it goes through childhood, adolescence, motherhood and old age.’
 A decade later, she released her novella, the longest drink in town (Pania Press, 2015), a story that traces ‘the history of a single traumatic event against the backdrop of small town life.’
 It follows the points of view of a group of children going through the fallout of divorce, with the drama coming to a crisis on an afternoon on a small town roadside.

-Her most recent publication, deleted scenes for lovers, is a collection of short stories set in white, middle class, bogan New Zealand.
+deleted scenes for lovers is a collection of short stories set in white, middle class, bogan New Zealand.
 The collection was longlisted for the 2017 Ockham New Zealand Book Awards and was wonderfully received by critics, even if many readers had trouble sleeping afterwards.
 Reviewer Holly Walker (The Spinoff) said the stories are ‘note-perfect, plentiful, and pack an emotional punch that reverberates for days.’
 Another reviewer, Grant Smithies (Sunday Star Times), said the stories almost gave him Post Traumatic Stress Disorder, yet he still recommends we tell all our friends to read it.
 As with much of Slaughter’s work, the characters in these stories face many of life’s traumatic truths – suicide, cancer, infidelity – which Slaughter delivers to us in images and resplendent detail.

 Slaughter won the BNZ Katherine Mansfield Novice Award in 2001 and she has since won numerous awards for her short stories and poetry.
 In 2010 she was awarded the Creative NZ Louis Johnson New Writers Bursary, and in 2014 she won the Bridport Short Story award for scenes of a long-term nature.
 Judge Andrew Miller knew as soon as he read it that it was something special, and said it is ‘a fine display of the difficult art of selecting the telling moment, the detail that speaks.’
 He notes the language is heightened and is always working with the reader, to bring us closer to the intimate details.